wikimedia/wikipediapreview-wordpress/readme.txt

 1. Highlight the text you want to link to a Wikipedia article.
 2. Select ‘W’ - Wikipedia Preview icon from the menu.
 3. You will see a list of suggested articles.
 Select the one you want to link to.
 4. Wikipedia Preview will automatically turn the link into a preview of the relevant Wikipedia article.
-You can easily edit or remove this.
+You can easily customize the preview content by selecting a specific section of the article.

 == Installation ==